 - Upon arriving at your property, our engineer will attach the machine itself to a single entry point in your central heating system

 - That machine will then pump a powerful mix of cleaning chemicals with water throughout your system

 - As this is happening, the chemicals help dislodge and break down deposits sitting inside your radiators

-- As the process continues, this gets drained out the system
+- As the process continues, it drains your system

-All of this is done to make sure your boiler and heating system is returned as close as possible to its former glory.
+All of this makes sure your boiler and heating system returns as close to its former condition.
 A power flush in South Wales provided by us can help prolong the life of your heating system.
 It helps maximise the heat output from your radiators and make sure you’re getting the best possible performance.
-Not only this, but it’ll also help you cut down on energy costs over time and prolong the life of your boiler as much as possible.
+Not only this, but it’ll also help you cut down on energy costs over time and prolong the life of your boiler (regardless of its type) as much as possible.

 Why do I need a Power Flush South Wales?

-While there may be a number of reasons for you to arrange a Power Flush, be sure to understand exactly why they’re performed.
-Look out for the following signs in your central heating system, and you might find you’re in need of one:
+While there may be several reasons for you to arrange a Power Flush, be sure to understand exactly why they’re performed.
+Look out for the following signs in your central heating system, and you might find you require one:

 - Radiators have cold patches near the bottom

 - Excessive ‘Kettling’ noises coming from the boiler

 - Off-colour water comes when you bleed your radiators